 We are the Lockport Locks Heritage District, and we offer the premier Erie Canal experience on the New York State Canal System.
 Begin your visit to Lockport, NY at the Erie Canal Discovery Center, immediately adjacent to restored Canal Street, located on the north side of the Lockport Locks.

 The Locks Heritage District features the Erie Canal Flight of Five Locks, which date back to the 19th Century Enlarged Erie Canal Era.
-Visitors can enjoy the self-guided Riley's Way walking tour and the Lock Tenders Tribute Monument.
+Visitors can enjoy the Lock Tenders Tribute Monument and the Locks District Museum throughout he fall and winter months.

-We offer docent-led tours of the Flight of Five, an engineering marvel of its day: the staircase set of five locks that enabled boats to 'sail uphill' over the formidable Niagara Escarpment.
+Be sure to download the TravelStory app to enjoy the narrated 'Lockport on the Erie Canal' walking tour on your smart device.
+Lockport's Flight of Five Locks are an engineering marvel: the staircase set of five locks enabled boats to 'sail uphill' over the formidable Niagara Escarpment.

 Erie Canal Locks 67 through 71 constitute the “Flight of Five” – the largest intact section of the historic Erie Canal still remaining.
 The reconstruction of Lock 68 was completed in 2019 and is now operational, along with Locks 69 & 70.